AlexZeller/atmo/README.md

 ## Installing

 I used docker and docker compose so installation is straightforward.
-If you use a Raspberry Pi Zero you can use my docker images.
-If you use any other Raspberry Pi you have to build them yourself, since the Pi Zero runs on ARM/v6 for which my docker images are built.
+If you use a Raspberry Pi you can use my docker images (ARM/v6 images also work on ARM/v7 etc.).
+If you use any other architecture you will have to built them yourself.

+In the repository there is a folder called Boilerplate which already has the necessary file/folder structure for the docker-compose example, so in case you run it on a raspberry you only have to edit the config files.

 #### The hostname